 - Key lesson from the coronavirus pandemic is the need for partnership between academic excellence, industry and public health organisations

-- Centre will unite disciplines, and sectors, to build agile, equitable partnerships that can tackle complex problems and respond to pandemic threats at any time
+- Institute will unite disciplines, and sectors, to build agile, equitable partnerships that can tackle complex problems and respond to pandemic threats at any time

-- Centre will build on the UK and international reach of Oxford’s research collaborations
+- Institute will build on the UK and international reach of Oxford’s research collaborations

-The University of Oxford has today announced the launch of a new centre of global research collaboration and excellence, the Pandemic Sciences Centre.
+The University of Oxford has today announced the launch of a new hub of global research collaboration and excellence, the Pandemic Sciences Institute.

-The Pandemic Sciences Centre, which will include a number of core institutes, will harness the strong global research collaborations that the University of Oxford has developed over more than forty years.
+The Pandemic Sciences Institute will harness the strong global research collaborations that the University of Oxford has developed over more than forty years.
 Its mission will be to ensure that the world is better equipped to create global, and equitable science-driven solutions to prepare for, identify, and counter future pandemic threats.
-The new centre will also build on the strong and unique collaborations developed in record time across national borders between academia, industry and public health bodies during the coronavirus pandemic.
+The new institute will also build on the strong and unique collaborations developed in record time across national borders between academia, industry and public health bodies during the coronavirus pandemic.